FiscalNote/BillSum/README.md

   --learning_rate=2e-5
 ```

-`BERT_MODEL_DIR` is the directory where you want to store your pretrained model.
+`$BERT_MODEL_DIR` is the directory where you want to store your pretrained model.

 This will take a while to run.
-O

 4. To train the classifier model run (from bert repo):